kolenaIO/kolena/docs/workflow/index.md

     If you are setting up your Kolena environments for the first time, please refer to [Kolena Datasets](../dataset/index.md).

-Kolena Workflows provides a framework for rigorously describing your ML evaluation process and integration your data and evaluation process into the Kolena web application.
+Kolena Workflows provides a framework for rigorously describing your data and model evaluation process and integrating it into the Kolena web application for analysis and exploration.

 <div class="grid cards" markdown>
 - [:kolena-flame-16: Quickstart](./quickstart.md)